bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
 For an iOS app the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

-{% include message_box.html type="note" title="The `.xcarchive` file" content="The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
+{% include message_box.html type="note" title="The `.xcarchive` file with a custom Step" content="The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
 If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

 * There is a Step in your exposed Workflow that exports an `.xcarchive.zip` file of your app.
 That is, the Step you use needs to create an Xcode Archive and needs to package it in a zip file.
 * This Step exports the `.xcarchive.zip` file into the `BITRISE_DEPLOY_DIR` directory."%}